Brhsoftco/2020DigitalStudyGuide/README.md

 In the example above, the object `"employees"` is an array.
 It contains three objects.

 Each object is a record of a person (with a first name and a last name).
+The first part of the text (before the colon) is called a JSON 'property', and the second part the 'value'.

 Here is another example of JSON: